planetf1/maestro-knowledge/src/maestro_mcp/README.md

 # Maestro Vector Database MCP Server

 This MCP (Model Context Protocol) server exposes the Maestro Vector Database functionality to AI agents through a standardized interface with flexible embedding strategies.
+The server is built using **FastMCP**, a modern and efficient implementation of the Model Context Protocol.

+## FastMCP Implementation

+This MCP server has been migrated from the standard MCP library to **FastMCP** for improved performance and developer experience:

+### Benefits of FastMCP
+- **Better Performance**: Optimized for high-throughput operations
+- **Type Safety**: Full Pydantic integration for input validation
+- **Modern API**: Cleaner, more intuitive tool definitions
+- **Enhanced Error Handling**: Better error messages and validation
+- **Async Support**: Native async/await support for all operations

 ## Features